Mental Health Coverage with Medicare

 - Medication management.

-- You need certain prescription drugs that aren’t usually “self-administered” (drugs you would normally take on your own), like some injections.
+- Certain prescription drugs that aren’t usually self-administered, like some injections.

 - Diagnostic tests.